WalletScrutiny/WalletScrutinyCom/_android/co.edgesecure.app.md

 features:

 ---

+**Update 2024-07-19**:

+1. Using a modified version of Emanuel's [script (for 3.6.0)](https://github.com/EdgeApp/edge-react-gui/issues/1748#issuecomment-1518387292), we successfully built the app.

+2. We then ran: `$ aapt dump badging app-release-universal.apk | grep version*`

+    This resulted in:

+      ```
+      package: name='co.edgesecure.app' versionCode='24062402' versionName='4.8.0' compileSdkVersion='34' compileSdkVersionCodename='14'
+      ```

+3. We ran the same command on the apk we got from our phone (official) `$ aapt dump badging co.edgesecure.app_v24062402.apk | grep 'package\|version'`

+    This gave:

+      ```
+      package: name='co.edgesecure.app' versionCode='24062402' versionName='4.8.0' compileSdkVersion='34' compileSdkVersionCodename='14'
+      ```

+4. Next, we check for file-size differences: `$ ls -l app-release-universal.apk co.edgesecure.app_v24062402.apk`

+    This showed:

+      ```
+      -rw-r--r-- 1 danny danny 86193255 Jul 19 08:40 app-release-universal.apk
+      -rwxr----- 1 danny danny 86201447 Jul 19 08:59 co.edgesecure.app_v24062402.apk
+      ```

+    A difference of 8192.

+5. Next we checked the sha256sums of both apks: `$ sha256sum app-release-universal.apk co.edgesecure.app_v24062402.apk`

+    ```
+    0334ab31584f50fddcf5aa791a1851209545c824df0e827da66544c9f838e168  app-release-universal.apk
+    affec03a55ced83c3cf2cf5ae119de0eade7c35a14dab0c06334522773b7f781  co.edgesecure.app_v24062402.apk
+    ```

+6. Next, we created directories for app-release-universal.apk (built) and co.edgesecure.app_v24062402.apk (official) and unzipped their contents, using the unzip command.
+We then ran a diff, and this was the result:

+    ```
+    $ diff -r built official/
+    Binary files built/AndroidManifest.xml and official/AndroidManifest.xml differ
+    Binary files built/assets/dexopt/baseline.prof and official/assets/dexopt/baseline.prof differ
+    Binary files built/assets/dexopt/baseline.profm and official/assets/dexopt/baseline.profm differ
+    Binary files built/assets/index.android.bundle and official/assets/index.android.bundle differ
+    diff -r built/assets/sentry-debug-meta.properties official/assets/sentry-debug-meta.properties
+    2c2,3
+    < #Fri Jul 19 08:33:47 UTC 2024
+    ---
+    > #Mon Jun 24 19:12:34 PDT 2024
+    > io.sentry.bundle-ids=a7dbdc5d-ac94-4540-92de-097feba6c718
+    Binary files built/classes2.dex and official/classes2.dex differ
+    Binary files built/classes3.dex and official/classes3.dex differ
+    Binary files built/classes4.dex and official/classes4.dex differ
+    Binary files built/classes.dex and official/classes.dex differ
+    Binary files built/lib/arm64-v8a/libedge-core-jni.so and official/lib/arm64-v8a/libedge-core-jni.so differ
+    Binary files built/lib/arm64-v8a/libexpo-modules-core.so and official/lib/arm64-v8a/libexpo-modules-core.so differ
+    Binary files built/lib/arm64-v8a/libmymonero-jni.so and official/lib/arm64-v8a/libmymonero-jni.so differ
+    Binary files built/lib/arm64-v8a/libreanimated.so and official/lib/arm64-v8a/libreanimated.so differ
+    Binary files built/lib/arm64-v8a/librnscreens.so and official/lib/arm64-v8a/librnscreens.so differ
+    Binary files built/lib/armeabi-v7a/libedge-core-jni.so and official/lib/armeabi-v7a/libedge-core-jni.so differ
+    Binary files built/lib/armeabi-v7a/libexpo-modules-core.so and official/lib/armeabi-v7a/libexpo-modules-core.so differ
+    Binary files built/lib/armeabi-v7a/libmymonero-jni.so and official/lib/armeabi-v7a/libmymonero-jni.so differ
+    Binary files built/lib/armeabi-v7a/libreanimated.so and official/lib/armeabi-v7a/libreanimated.so differ
+    Binary files built/lib/armeabi-v7a/librnscreens.so and official/lib/armeabi-v7a/librnscreens.so differ
+    Binary files built/lib/x86/libedge-core-jni.so and official/lib/x86/libedge-core-jni.so differ
+    Binary files built/lib/x86/libexpo-modules-core.so and official/lib/x86/libexpo-modules-core.so differ
+    Binary files built/lib/x86/libmymonero-jni.so and official/lib/x86/libmymonero-jni.so differ
+    Binary files built/lib/x86/libreanimated.so and official/lib/x86/libreanimated.so differ
+    Binary files built/lib/x86/librnscreens.so and official/lib/x86/librnscreens.so differ
+    Binary files built/lib/x86_64/libedge-core-jni.so and official/lib/x86_64/libedge-core-jni.so differ
+    Binary files built/lib/x86_64/libexpo-modules-core.so and official/lib/x86_64/libexpo-modules-core.so differ
+    Binary files built/lib/x86_64/libmymonero-jni.so and official/lib/x86_64/libmymonero-jni.so differ
+    Binary files built/lib/x86_64/libreanimated.so and official/lib/x86_64/libreanimated.so differ
+    Binary files built/lib/x86_64/librnscreens.so and official/lib/x86_64/librnscreens.so differ
+    Binary files built/resources.arsc and official/resources.arsc differ
+    ```

+7. As an additional step, we ran `$ apktool d` on each, outputted in separate directories.

+8. We then ran $ diff -r on the folders with the decompiled apks and [posted it on pastebin](https://pastebin.com/CCzxRWVa)

+Version 4.8.0 is evidently **not-verifiable**

 **Update 2023-10-31**: Our latest issue was not addressed by the provider but Emanuel had managed to compile a prior version of this app.
 Let's see how it